adambard/learnxinyminutes-docs/chapel.html.markdown

       writeln("a whole");
     }
   }

+// For the cobegin block, the execution of the parent task will not
+// continue until all the children sync up.

 // A coforall loop will create a new task for EACH iteration.
 // Again we see that prints happen in any order.